NGSolve/ngsPETSc/docs/src/PETScPC/stokes.py.rst

    * - Mass & Two Level Additive Schwarz
      - 100 (4.68e-06)

-The mass matrix as a preconditioner doesn't seem to be ideal, in fact, our Krylov solver took many iterations to converge with a direct LU factorization of the velocity block and did not converge at all with `HYPRE`.
+The preconditioner constructed so far doesn't seem to be ideal, in fact, our Krylov solver took many iterations to converge with a direct LU factorization of the velocity block and did not converge at all with `HYPRE`.
 To resolve this issue we resort to an augmented Lagrangian formulation, i.e.

 .. math::